 Ballyroe Heights Hotel Tralee, Co.
 Kerry

 Ballyroe Heights Hotel is a modern, luxurious Kerry Hotel set in six and a half acres of sloping gardens with awe inspiring views of the Sliabh Mish Mountains and Tralee Bay.
 Our Tralee Hotel is located a mere four kilometers from the town centre on the coastal route of The Wild Atlantic Way and only a twenty minute drive from Kerry Airport with free on-site car and coach parking.
 An excellent choice if you are looking for a hotel in Kerry.

-The bright and airy hotel reception area features magnificent local paintings, marble hall, Italian leather couches and our baby grand piano and spectacular Kerry views can be taken in whilst dining in our Palace Bar and Bistro or Summit Restaurant.
+The bright and airy hotel reception area features magnificent local paintings, marble hall, Italian leather couches and our baby grand piano and spectacular Kerry views can be taken in whilst dining in our Palace Bar & Restaurant or Summit Suite.

 Bedrooms boast a stunning contemporary design with beautifully crafted walnut furniture and warm and inviting fabrics and wi-fi is also available in the hotel.